-A student may apply for an independent study only in the following case, and only if they have met with a desired full-time instructor who has agreed to facilitate the independent study:
+A student may apply for an independent study only in the following case, and only if they have met with a full-time instructor who has agreed to facilitate the independent study:

 Students must complete an internship as part of their business degree.
 Students must have junior or senior standing to count the internship towards the official requirement.
-Internships may take place in the summer, fall, or spring semester and require a minimum of 120 hours to be spent over a minimum of 5 weeks at the job site.
+Internships may take place in the summer, fall, or spring semester and require a minimum of 120 hours to be spent over a minimum of 5 consecutive weeks at the job site.
 Students must also complete an academic component as defined and approved by the academic internship supervisor.

 Internship grades are assigned on a Pass / Fail basis.
 The grade is based on the following criteria: